Pet Weight Loss Planner

 How the Pet Weight Loss Planner Works

-The tool is designed for planning and education only.
+The planner is designed for planning and education only.
 It cannot tell you what your pet should weigh, nor whether a particular calorie deficit is safe.
 Always confirm target weight and diet changes with a veterinarian before you start.

 The Formula Behind the Estimate

-• a fixed energy cost of weight loss of 3,500 kcal per pound lost.
+The calculator assumes a constant daily calorie deficit and a fixed energy cost of weight loss of 3,500 kcal per pound lost.
+First, the total weight to lose in pounds is:

 Weight to lose = Current weight − Target weight

-Next, we estimate the total calorie deficit needed:
+Next, the total calorie deficit needed is:

 Total calories to lose = (Current weight − Target weight) × 3,500